Jonny-Day/elemental/README.md

-# An extensive elemental purity calculator with storage and edit functionality
+# A simple but extensive elemental purity calculator with storage and edit functionality